ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 * Finally, with a <strong>Software as a Service</strong>, or SaaS, model, every aspect of the infrastructure is provided to you.
 The only thing that you are required to manage is the data.
 Everything else is being managed by a provider.

-Understanding all of these models is an area of expertise for hybrid cloud engineers in order to know which the best ones are to leverage.
+<strong>Understanding all of these models is an area of expertise for hybrid cloud engineers in order to know which the best ones are to leverage</strong>.

 You need to answer 4 main questions to start the organization's digital transformation:

-How do you leave traditional IT behind and become a Cloud consumer?
+* How do you leave traditional IT behind and become a Cloud consumer?
-How do you choose between application hosts?
+* How do you choose between application hosts?
 Infrastructure as a Service, Platform as a Service, or Software as a Service?
-How does your choice impact workload design, deployment, management, and costs?
+* How does your choice impact workload design, deployment, management, and costs?
-Can you leverage multiple models effectively?
+* Can you leverage multiple models effectively?

 Once you receive the answers, you're a lot closer.

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/11.jpg)